-No. Project Goals Supported Geographic Areas Needs Addressed Funding 14 Women's Economic Ventures Loan Fund Economic Opportunity City of Santa Barbara - Other Economic Development CDBG RL: \$100,000 Description Community Development Loan Fund will be operated by Wome Economic Ventures.
-The program provides forgivable small bus loans to persons who do not qualify for conventional bank loan Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description 333 S. Salinas St. Santa Barbara, Ca. 93103 Planned Activities The program provides small business loans to persons who do not qualify for conventional bank loans.
-CDBG previously provided seed money to help establish the revolving loan fund.
-The loans will convert to grants once the borrower has completed a learning track designed by WEV to enhance their financial and business management skills and increase the probability of their business' survival and profitability.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 12 Women's Economic Ventures Loan Fund Economic Opportunity City of Santa Barbara - Other Economic Development CDBG RL: \$100,000 Description Community Development Loan Fund will be operated by Women's Economic Ventures.
+The program provides forgivable small business loans to persons who do not qualify for conventional bank loans.
+Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description 333 S. Salinas St. Sa nta Barbara, Ca. 93 3103 Planned Activities for conventional bankelp establish the ronce the borrower ink loans.
+CDBG pre evolving loan fund. has completed a le icial and business m oans to persons who do eviously provided seed on the loans will convert arning track designed be an agement skills and in the profitability. money to to grants by WEV to

-No. Project Goals Supported Geographic Areas Needs Addressed Funding 15 CDBG Administration CDBG Planning and Administration City of Santa Barbara - Other Planning for Housing and Community Development CDBG: \$172,796 CDBG PI: \$57,000 Description City staff administer the CDBG program to meet Federal Department of Housing and Urban Development regulations.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description 630 Garden St. San ta Barbara, 93101 Planned Activities City staff administer the CDBG program to meet federal regulations.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 13 CDBG Administration CDBG Planning and Administration City of Santa Barbara - Other Planning for Housing and Community Development CDBG: \$164,703 CDBG PI: \$57,000 Description City staff administer the CDBG program to meet Federal Department of Housing and Urban Development regulations.
+Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description 630 Garden St. Santa Barbara, 93101 Planned Activities City staff administer the CDBG program to meet federal regulations.

-No. Project Goals Supported Geographic Areas Needs Addressed Funding 16 HOME Administration HOME Planning and Administration City of Santa Barbara - Other Planning for Housing and Community Development HOME: \$51,382 Description City staff administer the HOME program to meet federal regulations.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description 630 Garden St. Santa Barbara, 93101 Planned Activities City staff administer the HOME program to meet federal regulations.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 16 HOME Administration HOME Planning City of Santa Planning for Housing HOME: and Barbara - Other and Community \$57,644 Administration Development Description City staff administer the HOME program to meet fed m to meet federal regu lations.
+Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description 630 Garden St. Santa Barbara, 93101 Planned Activities City staff administer the HOME program to meet federal regulations.